 The 300-Year-Old Curse That Still Plagues This Seaside Town In Massachusetts

 Massachusetts is known for its colonial architecture, historic events, and sleepy coastal towns.
 Being one of the oldest states in the nation makes us proud, but it also means we have our fair share of ghost stories.
-This spooky tale comes from Salem and involves a centuries-old curse that may still be around today.
+Salem, Massachusetts, in particular, is a town rife with ghostly lore and legends.
+Accordingly, today’s feature article is about a spooky tale from Salem that involves a centuries-old curse that may still be around today.

-here.
-To learn more about the creepiest spots in the state, check out our terrifying road trip through Massachusetts here.
+Did you know about this spooky urban legend?
+Have you gone ghost hunting in Salem, Massachusetts, before?
+To learn more about the creepiest spots in the state, check out our terrifying road trip through Massachusetts.

 OnlyInYourState may earn compensation through affiliate links in this article.

 Is Salem the most haunted town in Massachusetts?